opennars/Metrics/README.md

 In your browser enter http://localhost:3000

 Import dashboard
-Download the Pong dashboard .json file from the Github repository In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the download .json file.
+Download the Pong dashboard .json file from the Github repository (Dashboards) In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the download .json file.
 Select the Pong dashboard on the Home page.
 ```